Australian Institute of Health and Welfare (2022) Chronic conditions and multimorbidity, AIHW, Australian Government, accessed 10 August 2022.

 In 2017, all Australian health ministers endorsed the National Strategic Framework for Chronic Conditions (the Framework).
 The Framework provides guidance for the development and implementation of policies, strategies, actions and services to tackle chronic conditions.
 It moves away from a disease-specific approach and better caters for shared health determinants, risk factors and multimorbidities across a broad range of chronic conditions.

 The Framework outlines 3 objectives that focus on preventing chronic conditions, and thus minimising multimorbidities; providing efficient, effective and appropriate care to manage them; and targeting priority populations (AHMAC 2017).
-The Framework will be complemented by the development of a 10-year National Preventative Health Strategy announced by the Minister for Health in June 2019 (Department of Health 2019).
+The Framework is complemented by the development of a 10-year National Preventive Health Strategy launched by the Minister for Health in December 2021 (Department of Health 2021b).

 For further information on chronic conditions and multimorbidity, see: